Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

 # Azure AI Content Safety client library for Python

 [Azure AI Content Safety][contentsafety_overview] detects harmful user-generated and AI-generated content in applications and services.
-Content Safety includes text and image APIs that allow you to detect material that is harmful.
+Content Safety includes text and image APIs that allow you to detect material that is harmful:

+* Text Analysis API: Scans text for sexual content, violence, hate, and self-harm with multi-severity levels.
+* Image Analysis API: Scans images for sexual content, violence, hate, and self-harm with multi-severity levels.
+* Text Blocklist Management APIs: The default AI classifiers are sufficient for most content safety needs; however, you might need to screen for terms that are specific to your use case.
+You can create blocklists of terms to use with the Text API.

+## Documentation

+Various documentation is available to help you get started

+- [API reference documentation][api_reference_docs]
+- [Product documentation][product_documentation]

 ## Getting started